This course is offered for 0.3 ASHA CEUs in an interactive live webinar format

 - Address swallowing across aggressive behaviors, lack of attention, and all other behaviors in dementia

-As a family owned company, our mission at Spectramed®, is to lead the way in the advancement of rehabilitation tools and education to restore function to the highest level possible.
+As a family owned company, our mission at Spectramed®, is to lead the way in the advancement of medical and rehabilitation tools and education to restore function to the highest level possible.

 Dementia is a condition that commonly is the most rehospitalized conditions across the geriatric span.
 This course will focus on dementia types, genetic mutations, prevention, how to stage dementia accurately, symptom management and the evaluation and treatment of dysphagia in this population.
 We will discuss all forms of progressive dementia and how they impact deglutition.
 Commonly dysphagia is defined by the symptom of aspiration whereas this session will discuss in more detail on oral care, dehydration, malnutrition and decision making for feeding tubes, end of life topics and quality of life.